zuozhenggh/learning-library/data-management-library/database/options/multitenant-selfservice.md

     ````

     ![](img/sshkeygen.png)
 3. Inspect your .ssh directory.
 You should see two files.  optionskey and optionskey.pub.
 Copy the contents of the pub file `optionskey.pub` into notepad.
 Your key file should be one line.
-You will need this to access your instance in Section 5.
+You will need this to access your instance later.

     ````
     ls -l .ssh
     more optionskey.pub
     ````

 ### For Windows: Using GitBash or Windows Subsystem for Linux (WSL) ###